section-engineering-education/engineering-education/content/articles/introduction-to-subnetting/index.md

 status: publish
 published: true
 url: /introduction-to-subnetting/
-title: Introduction to Subnetting
+title: Introduction to Internet Protocol and Subnetting
 description: Subnetting is a partition process of splitting a single-page network into two or more strands.
 This process enhances the efficiency of the computer network.
-This article will give good detail on how subnetting works and the terminologies behind computer networking.
+This article will cover subnetting, internet protocol and the terminologies behind computer networking.
 author: anyebe-blessing-ene
 date: 2021-05-20T00:00:00-10:30
-topics: []
+topics: [Networking]
 excerpt_separator: <!--more-->
 images:
   -url: /introduction-to-subnetting/hero.jpg